Transformation Services Office (TSO)

 In addition the TSO services the Institutional Forum (IF) as well as the the University Transformation Advisory Committee (UTAC) which advises the Vice-Chancellor on transformation with particular regard to the 2010 - 2014 transformation goal, and on the university Employment Equity plan.

 The TSO has also been involved in transformation activities in Higher Education South Africa (HESA).
 The forum is in the process of developing a concept document on Transformation in Higher Education.
 This document is aimed at supporting the work of transformation managers in tertiary institutions.

-The ADAPT Intercultural Communication & Leadership Programme is a workshop-based initiative developed within the university by the TSO, and led by Francois Botha, director of the UCT Discrimination and Harassment Office (DISCHO) and Glenda Wildschut, director of the TSO, and assisted by Khairoonisa Foflonker.
+The ADAPT Intercultural Communication & Leadership Programme is a workshop-based initiative developed within the university by the TSO, and led by Francois Botha, director of the UCT Discrimination and Harassment Office (DISCHO), assisted by Khairoonisa Foflonker.